zwave-js/node-zwave-js/packages/core/api.md

     WakeUp = 5
 }

-// Warning: (ae-missing-release-tag) "MessageRecord" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "MessageRecord" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type MessageRecord = Record<string, string | number | boolean | null | undefined>;

-// Warning: (ae-missing-release-tag) "messageRecordToLines" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "messageRecordToLines" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function messageRecordToLines(message: MessageRecord): string[];

-// Warning: (ae-missing-release-tag) "messageToLines" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "messageToLines" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function messageToLines(message: string | string[]): string[];

-// Warning: (ae-missing-release-tag) "MetadataUpdatedArgs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "MetadataUpdatedArgs" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface MetadataUpdatedArgs extends ValueID {